-Figure 38 shows a flexible ac-coupled circuit which can be configured for different input spans.
+Figure 35 shows a flexible ac coupled circuit that can be configured for different input spans.
 Since the common-mode voltage of VINA and VINB are biased to midsupply independent of VREF, VREF can be pin-strapped or reconfigured to achieve input spans between 2 V and 5 V p-p.
-The AD9240's CMRR along with the symmetrical coupling R-C networks will reject both power supply variations and noise.
+The AD9241's CMRR, along with the symmetrical coupling R-C networks, will reject both power supply variations and noise.
 The resistors, R, establish the common-mode voltage.
 They may have a high value (e.g., 5 k Ω) to minimize power consumption and establish a low cutoff frequency.
 The capacitors, C1 and C2, are typically a 0.1 μF ceramic and 10 μF tantalum capacitor in parallel to achieve a low cutoff frequency while maintaining a low impedance over a wide frequency range.
 R_S isolates the buffer amplifier from the A/D input.
 The optimum performance is achieved when VINA and VINB are driven via symmetrical networks.
-The high pass $f{-3 dB}$ point can be approximated by the equation,
+The high-pass $f{-3 \text{ dB}}$ point can be approximated by the equation,